jluo1875/GBAEmu3DS/README.md

-# GBAEmu3DS
+# GBA Emulator for 3DS
  Gameboy Advance Emulator for 3DS

-This is a work in progress, so feel free to check out the progress that I have made!
+This is a work in progress, with the buttons for the controllers needing to be mapped.